NamanMakkar/Stereo/README.md

 project page: https://www.cs.cornell.edu/courses/cs5670/2023sp/projects/pa4/

-## Download the datasets-
+## Downloading the dataset

-Run 'sh download.sh' in the data directory to download the required datasets
+Run 'sh download.sh' in the data directory to download the required datasets.
+For macbook, kindly run 'brew install wget' to make sure you have 'wget' to fetch the datasets.

 ## Testing